Jimdo/sass-contrast-color/README.md

 # sass-contrast-color
-> Mixin to get the color with higher contrast
+> Function to get the color with higher contrast

 ## Install